Quantification

 5. Within the EELS Edge Setup window, configure the background model and the cross-section type.

 7. Use Exclude ELNES (b) for edges with strong white lines or extensive fine structure.
-This is also recommended if the low-loss spectrum is not available for this data.
+This is also recommended if the low-loss spectrum is unavailable for this data.

 9. Select the Quant button on the Elemental Analysis window to analyze the current spectrum.
 For spectra that include the low-loss data, an estimate of the spectrum thickness and volume density of the element will be calculated and displayed with the results.